Intra-Aortic Balloon Pump (IABP): Uses, Prices and Financing

 What is Intra-aortic Balloon Pump (IABP) Machine?

 The Intra-aortic Balloon Pump (IABP) Machine is a vital medical device used in the management of cardiac conditions.
 It consists of a balloon catheter inserted into the aorta, the body's main artery, connected to a console that regulates its inflation and deflation.
 During the cardiac cycle, the balloon inflates during diastole, the heart's relaxation phase, and deflates just before systole, the contraction phase.
 This action augments blood flow, easing the heart's workload and enhancing oxygen delivery to vital organs, especially in patients with compromised cardiac function.
+Regulatory frameworks for such devices are overseen by authorities like CDSCO, ensuring safety and compliance in the healthcare sector.

 The IABP machine is commonly employed in various clinical settings, including intensive care units, cardiac catheterization labs, and during high-risk procedures.
 Its ability to support heart function and improve blood circulation makes it an indispensable tool in critical care settings, contributing to better patient outcomes.
+In critical care, devices like dialysis machines are also essential, particularly for patients with concurrent renal failure.

-Benefits of Intra-aortic Balloon Pump Machine
+Benefits of Intra-aortic balloon pump machine

 Intra-aortic Balloon Pump Machines offer several benefits in cardiac care: